Stacked-Org/stacked-docs/docs/getting-started/introduction.md

 :::info

 Like what you hear?
-[Get Started](get-started.md) and start building
+[Quick Start](quick-start.md) and start building

 :::